-In Firefox 3.6.4 and above versions, plugins like Adobe Flash, Apple Quicktime and Silverlight are separately loaded in a process called Plugin-container.exe and helps Firefox.exe main process to stay open even though any one of plug-ins crashes.
-It annoys users sometimes when plug-in container.exe runs in the background and shows crashed warning dialog boxes of it when it crashes.
+In Firefox 3.6.4 and above versions, plugins like Adobe Flash, Apple Quicktime and Silverlight are loaded in a separate process called Plugin-container.exe and helps Firefox.exe main process to stay open even though any one of plug-ins crashes.
+It annoys users sometimes, when plug-in container.exe runs in the background and shows crashed warning dialog boxes of it, when it crashes.
 We can disable plugin-container.exe easily, here is how.

 - How to Disable Plugin Hang UI in Firefox 20

 - Multiple Plugin-Container.exe Processes Running in Task Manager [Fix]